 |

-way to becoming an imperial power by the time of the First World War, with
+becoming an imperial power by the time of the First World War,

-Philippines after a so-called 'liberation war' that swiftly became a
+Philippines after a so-called 'liberation war' which swiftly became

-one (its armed forces were pitiful by European standards back in
+forces were pitiful by European standards back in 1914) but

-1914) but for the First World War.
-And because of the fact that
+for the First World War.
+And because of the fact that economic

-economic advancement requires access to energy, along with the
+advancement requires access to energy, along with the British

 the newly 'liberated' territories of the world.

-ideological antipathy to Bolshevism, which itself was a child of the
+Bolshevism, which itself was a child of the First World War,

-First World War, the US was led after the Second World War into forming NATO and
+the US was led after the Second World War into forming Nato

-right up to today it thinks of Russia as an adversary which must be contained
+and right up to today it thinks of Russia as an adversary which

 Georgia, not to mention Sudan and Somalia, world economic crisis,